nhatcher/nhatcher.github.io/content/post/hugo-and-github.md

 At the time of writing two possibilities of the first kind stand out:

 * [Disqus](https://disqus.com/) has a free tier but it is bloated with adds, cookies and trackers.
-Not my cup of tea.
-I wouldn't go anywhere near them.
 * [Commento](https://commento.io/).
 If does not have a free option but it is open source and you can host it yourself.
 It would be a fantastic match for us if we were to host the blog ourselves.

 I would really want to try Commento.
 Looks slick, not bloated and it is written in the beautiful language that is `go`, same as Hugo!